 As the electronics in the ink cartridge and the printer communicate with each other, sometimes the printer will incorrectly identify an ink cartridge as empty, unrecognized or non-functional.
 Error messages can appear as PC screen messages, printer LCD display messages, or as steady or blinking lights on the printer.
 Some typical errors are listed below.
-If you encounter these errors, refer to the ‘Solve My Problem‘ section on this website first, but if your ink series (#) or printer model is not listed then follow the general solutions outlined below.
+If you encounter these errors, refer to the ‘Troubleshooting‘ section on this website first, but if your ink series (#) or printer model is not listed then follow the general solutions outlined below.

 HP Printer Owners: If you cannot locate your HP printer model, click here to see if diagnostic tests are available for your HP printer model.